Roberto Arroyo

-Roberto Arroyo Gregorio (born 25 August 2003) is a Spanish footballer who plays as a forward for Real Valladolid Promesas.
+Roberto Arroyo Gregorio (born 25 August 2003) is a Spanish footballer who plays as a forward for Osasuna B.

 Club career

 Born in Valladolid, Castile and León, Arroyo represented CD Villa de Simancas and Real Valladolid as a youth.
 He made his senior debut with the reserves on 28 August 2021, starting in a 1–1 Primera División RFEF away draw against SD Logroñés.

 Arroyo scored his first senior goal on 29 October 2021, netting the B's second in a 2–0 away win over CF Talavera de la Reina.
 The following 15 July, he renewed his contract until 2024.

 Arroyo made his first team – and La Liga – debut on 28 August 2022, coming on as a second-half substitute for Anuar Tuhami in a 4–0 away loss against FC Barcelona.
+On 5 August of the following year, he moved to third division side UD Ibiza on a one-year loan deal.

+On 8 July 2024, Arroyo signed with Osasuna B for two years, with a club option to extend the contract for two more years.